conda-forge/conda-forge.github.io/docs/how-to/advanced/cross-compilation.md

 title: 'Cross-compilation'
 ---

-conda-forge defaults to native builds of packages for x86_64 on Linux, macOS and Windows, because that's the architecture powering the default CI runners.
-Other architectures are supported too, but they are not guaranteed to have native builds.
-In those platforms where we can't provide native CI runners, we can still resort to either cross-compilation or emulation.

 Cross-compiling means building a package for a different architecture than the one the build process is running on.
+It is a common way of obtaining packages for an architecture that conda-forge does not provide any runners for (the other available technique is [emulation](/docs/maintainer/knowledge_base/#emulated-builds)).
 Given how abundant x86_64 runners are, most common cross-compilation setups will target non-x86_64 architectures from x86_64 runners.

 Cross-compilation terminology usually distinguishes between two types of machine: